15 Top People Management Skills for 2023

 14. Fostering Creativity

-Managers that encourage creativity possess important people and leadership skills.
+Managers who encourage creativity possess important people and leadership skills.
 Allowing creativity gives employees time to think and bounce ideas, even unworkable ones, off each other.

 Managers who encourage creativity display strong empathy toward their employees.
 They understand the importance of recognizing individual strengths and providing customized support to each team member.
 By tailoring feedback and guidance according to individual needs, these managers motivate their employees by acknowledging their unique contributions.